ju-bar/emilys/README.md

 ## Changes

+* Version 0.1.4:
+modified some interfaces and routines which were causing deprecation warnings with numba.jit decorators This kind of adoption will need to be updated step-by-step whenever it occurs.
+  Deprecated numba functions will not be supported in later versions of numba.
 * Version 0.1.3:
 added peak fitting to shift measurements as additional method modified linear search for minimum on data